 The JCRC acts as the eyes, ears and voice of our Jewish community, helping to mobilize us on key legislative issues.
 Example: JCRC organized a seminar on Concealed Carry for Jewish community agencies, schools and synagogues.

 The JCRC protects Jewish security and the rights of Jews everywhere, monitoring and responding to anti-Semitic activity and promoting tolerance.
-Example: The JCRC led our community’s response to the placement of anti-Semitic signs around Algoma, Wisconsin.
-Michael Blumenfeld, director of the Wisconsin Jewish Conference, said, “there’s never been anything quite like this” among anti-Semitic incidents in Wisconsin.
+Example: The JCRC assisted Jewish students at the University of Wisconsin-Madison respond when the student council attempted to pass blatantly anti-Semitic legislation.

 The JCRC mobilizes Jewish volunteers to work together to strengthen our community and repair the world.
 Example: JCRC led a coalition to organize an interfaith anti-poverty event, “Responding to Hunger: Creating Local Solutions.”